DuggerDev/R2D2-Loot-Drop-Celebration/README.md

-# Example
+# About
-An example greeter plugin
+This plugin allows R2D2 to celebrate you getting a valuable loot drop.